mraible/mongock-docs/content/pages/faq.md

 ---
 ## List of questions to add

-- Why we have added the BasicChangeLog and ChangeLog interface
+- Why we have added the ChangeUnit annotation and deprecated ChangeLog
+- What happens if a changeUnit fails - loop